GabeScott/standard-works-vault/General Conference/1984 April - The Pharisee and the Publican.md

 # The Pharisee and the Publican

-*By Howard W. Hunter - Of the Quorum of the Twelve Apostles*
+By Elder Howard W. Hunter - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1984 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1984/04/the-pharisee-and-the-publican?lang=eng)

-I would like to refer to one of the parables of the Savior found in the book of Luke, the parable commencing with this verse: “Two men went up into the temple to pray; the one a Pharisee, and the other a publican.”
-(Luke 18:10.)
+I would like to refer to one of the parables of the Savior found in the book of Luke, the parable commencing with this verse: “Two men went up into the temple to pray; the one a Pharisee, and the other a publican.” ([[Luke 18.10|Luke 18:10]].)

 These words begin one of the many stories told by the Master Teacher during the three years of his earthly ministry.
 There is nothing in all literature equal to the parables of Christ.
 His teachings were as impressive to his listeners then as they are today to those who read his words.
 They are so simple a child can understand, yet profound enough for the sage and philosopher.
 The similitudes he used were taken from pictures of human life and commonplace incidents that could be understood by every listener—the sower, the lost sheep, a woman baking bread, the fig tree, a good Samaritan, the prodigal son.